Un1xG0d/StarStream/README.md

 The Dashboard page has general information on the status of the ISS, your recordings, and a map of the real-time position of the ISS.

-The Recordings page lets you analyze individual captures, play the converted audio files, and read transcripts of the communications.
+The Recordings page lets you analyze individual captures, play the converted audio files, read transcripts of the communications, and view any processed satellite images.

 The Controls page allows you to specify parameters and manually capture a recording.